 He made his debut at the Stadttheater in Bialitz in 1909, went on to the Vienna Volksoper, and in 1912 joined the Hamburg Opera, where he remained until 1933.
 In Hamburg he appeared in over 4000 performances of 145 roles.
 Although he sang such leading roles as Manrico in Il Trovatore and Turiddu in Cavalleria Rusticana, he was extensively utilized as a comprimario.
 He specialized in such roles as David in Die Meistersinger, Pedrillo in Die Entführung aus dem Seraglio, and Don Basilio in Le Nozze di Figaro.
 Although his center was Hamburg, he also frequently sang in Berlin, Vienna, Amsterdam, and Paris.
 In addition, he also had great success as an operetta singer.
 Because of the Nazis, he was forced to leave the Hamburg Opera in 1933 and emigrated to the United States.
 At the end of the War, he returned to Hamburg and in 1949 appeared again at the Opera as Basilio.
 Schwarz died in Hamburg in 1980, at the age of 93.

-HELLO AND WELCOME TO MY SITE.
-MY NAME IS ASHOT ARAKELYAN.
-I’M A RECORD COLLECTOR.
-FORGOTTEN OPERA SINGERS IS THE MOST COMPREHENSIVE AND THE ONLY WEBSITE ENCYCLOPEDIA ON WORLD WIDE WEB.
-IT PROVIDES BIOGRAPHIES, CHRONOLOGICAL INFORMATION AND PHOTOS TO OVER 2500 OPERA SINGERS.
-ADDITIONS AND CORRECTIONS ARE WELCOME AND WILL BE ACKNOWLEDGED.
+HELLO AND WELCOME TO MY BLOG.
+MY NAME IS ASHOT ARAKELYAN, AND I'M A RECORD COLLECTOR.
+FORGOTTEN OPERA SINGERS IS THE MOST COMPREHENSIVE AND THE ONLY ONLINE ENCYCLOPEDIA DEDICATED TO THIS SUBJECT.
+IT FEATURES BIOGRAPHIES, CHRONOLOGICAL INFORMATION, AND RARE PHOTOS OF OVER 2,500 OPERA SINGERS.
+HERE, YOU CAN ALSO ORDER UNIQUE CDS FEATURING FORGOTTEN OPERA SINGERS AND INSTRUMENTALISTS.
+THE RECORDINGS ARE ALSO AVAILABLE FOR ONLINE DOWNLOAD.
+THANK YOU FOR VISITING, AND ENJOY EXPLORING THE SITE!

 Forgotten Opera Singers